Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

-The first line follows from the Bayes rule and the second from the definition of the KL divergence.
-Therefore the objective function is a combination of the log-likelihood (model fit) and the divergence from the approximate posterior to the prior (low-rank).
+This is a combination of the log-likelihood (model fit) and the divergence from the approximate posterior to the prior (low-rank).
 To approximate the log-likelihood one samples from the variational distribution $q$.
-The KL-divergence is either approximated via sampling or evaluated in a closed form depending on the model specification.
+The KL-divergence is either approximated via sampling or evaluated in a closed form.
 The form in Equation (\ref{eq: svi kl}) requires the evaluation of the full-data model likelihood.
 If the data is large the full-data likelihood $p(\mathcal{D}|\boldsymbol{\theta})$ is intractable, so we approximate the likelihood by subsampling a minibatch $\mathcal{M}\subset \mathcal{D}$.